Best Things To Do At Ground Zero In New York City

 The tour of Upper and Lower Manhattan

 Manhattan is the heart of New York, one of those places you can't get enough of exploring.
-If you enjoyed your visit to Ground Zero, you may be interested in the Upper and Lower Manhattan Tour, where you won't leave any important places undiscovered.
+If you enjoyed your visit to Ground Zero, you might want to take the Upper and Lower Manhattan Tour, where you won't leave any important corners undiscovered.

 With this tour you'll see from a bus all the sights of downtown New York, its emblematic neighbourhoods like Greenwich Village, Wall Street, Chinatown or Little Italy, as well as the streets that make Manhattan world famous like Fifth Avenue.